 That was where the 'genuine' aspect of the arrangement ended.
-We shot the commercial over three days, first in a hired house in Teddington which was far too grand for the likes of us.
-The idea that a real-life single-mum hack would be able to afford such a princely gaff was laughable.
-Then there was styling.
-In minced the hair and beauty police, armed and ready to transform me into someone utterly at odds with the raw material.
-I fancied myself as a bit of a rock chick in those days, but you'd never have known it from the end result, with a neat French plait down my back and the kind of make-up that renders one almost nun-like.
-Rebekah Brooks during her butter-wouldn't-melt High Court appearances had nothing on me.
-I had expensive taste in infantwear, too: not that you'd have known it from the cheap, primary-coloured garb in which they kitted out my little girl.
+We shot the commercial over three days, first in a hired house in Teddington which was far too grand to be ours.
+The idea that a single-mum hack would be able to afford such a gaff was a joke.
+Then there were the stylists, who transformed me into someone I didn't recognise.
+I fancied myself as a bit of a rock chick in those days, but you'd never have known it from the look.
+I had a neat French plait down my back and the kind of make-up that rendered me almost nun-like.
+I had expensive taste in infantwear, too - not that you'd have known it from the cheap, primary-coloured garb into which they stuffed my little girl.

-We shot days two and three at London Zoo, with mini friends from nursery for comparison purposes.
-The most priceless sequence was yours truly back in the lab, pouring test tubes of unidentified blue liquid into cut-out squares of nappy padding.
-This one soaks it up completely, look, while this one is still lamentably damp.
+We shot days two and three at London Zoo, with mini friends from nursery as controls.
+The most priceless sequence took place back in the lab, where I stood pouring test tubes of unidentified blue liquid into cut-out squares of nappy padding.
+This one soaks it up completely, look, while this one's damp.
+Oh dear.

-A month or so after the commercial began its high rotation - across Europe on MTV and various Euro-channels as well as in the UK, would you believe - I went to Rome and Milan to cover some A-ha gigs.
-Morten, Mags and Pal got their own back, believe me.
+A month or so after the commercial began to air on high rotation, across Europe on MTV and various Euro-channels as well as in the UK, I went to Rome and Milan to cover some A-ha gigs.
+Where Morten, Mags and Pal got their own back.
 I didn't live it down for about ten years.

-I ran into Morten not long ago, who couldn't wait to remind me of the experience I'd long tried to forget.
+I ran into Morten not long ago, who couldn't wait to remind me of an experience I'd tried to forget.

-'It proved to us,' yelped the Norwegian Blue, with mirth, 'That British television really IS crap.'
+'It proved to us,' laughed the Norwegian, 'That British television really is crap.'